xavdid/potent/README.md

 Specifying the schema will help with autocomplete and flag potential errors.

-## Directives
+## Operations

-Each of the directives below describes a single operation with well-defined (and validated) arguments.
-If you need more flexibility, check out the [raw command](#rawcommand) directive.
+Each of the Operations below describes a single bash command with well-defined (and validated) arguments.
+If you need more flexibility, check out the [raw command](#rawcommand) Operation.

 <!-- BEGIN:DIRECTIVES -->